MyDroneFleets UAV Hardware Tracker

-MyDroneFleets UAV Hardware Tracker is designed to connect to a predesignated 4G LTE network to report its current location, speed, and attitude, independent of the drone’s flight controller.
+Tracker G2 can now connect to all 4G LTE Network worldwide to report its current position, speed, and attitude, independent of the drone’s flight controller.

 Weight Class

-They have been tested on drones as small as DJI’s Mavic Mini (249g) as well as large industrial drones like the Cerana UAS.
+It has been tested on drones as small as DJI’s Mini (249g) as well as large industrial drones like the Cerana UAVs.

 Global Positioning

-The location is determined via Global Navigation Satellite Systems (GNSS), blending 3 constellations: GPS, GLONASS, and BEIDOU, to determine the latitude, longitude, and altitude of the tracker / drone.
+Tracker G2’s position is determined via Global Navigation Satellite Systems (GNSS), blending 3 constellations: GPS, GLONASS, and BEIDOU, to determine the latitude, longitude, and altitude of the drone.

 Under clear skies, the accuracy of the GNSS position is around 3 meters.